focus-editor/focus/LOG.md

     - Polymorphic structs and possibly other types
     - Highlight globals?
     - Color cursor differently depending on what scope we're in
+- Make sure cursor positioning is correct for all fonts and sizes
 - Investigate stuttering when dragging the splitter
-- Make sure cursor positioning is correct for all fonts and sizes
+- Figure out how to anti-alias rounded corners
 - Look into subpixel font positioning
     - Revisit the font loading code as it has some rounding to pixels there and consider using floats or other units for font metrics